-The Audit Committee was formed on 5 June 2002.
-As at 31 December 2022, the Audit Committee comprised of Mr. Yuen Kin Pheng, Ms. Guan Xin and Mr. Zhou Ming, who are all independent non-executive Directors and Mr. Yuen Kin Pheng is the chairman of the Audit Committee.
+The Audit Committee of the Company currently comprises of three members, namely Mr. Zhou Ming, Ms. Guan Xin and Mr. Lin Ju Zheng, who are all independent non-executive Directors.
+Mr. Zhou Ming is the chairman of the Audit Committee.

-The primary duties of the Audit Committee are: (a) to review the Group's annual reports, consolidated financial statements, interim reports and quarterly reports, (b) to review and supervise the financial reporting process, risk management and internal control system of the Group, and (c) to liaise with the external auditor at least twice a year and provide advices and comments thereon to the Board.
+The primary duties of the Audit Committee are mainly: (a) to review the Group's annual reports, consolidated financial statements, interim reports and quarterly reports, (b) to review and supervise the financial reporting process, risk management and internal control system of the Group, and (c) to liaise with the external auditor at least twice a year and provide advices and comments thereon to the Board.
 Further details on the terms of reference of the Audit Committee are available on the website of the Company and the website of the Stock Exchange.

-During the year ended 31 December 2022, the Audit Committee held five meetings.
+During the year ended 31 December 2023, the Audit Committee held five meetings.
 The Audit Committee has carefully reviewed the Company's quarterly, half-yearly and annual results and its risk management and internal control system and has made suggestions to improve them.
-The Audit Committee has also carried out and discharged its duties set out in the relevant Code Provisions.
-In the course of doing so, the Audit Committee has met with the Company's management, risk management and internal audit teams and external auditor during 2022.
-The audited financial results of the Group for the year ended 31 December 2022 have been reviewed by the Audit Committee.
+The Audit Committee has also carried out and discharged its duties set out in the relevant CG Code.
+In the course of doing so, the Audit Committee has met with the Company's management, risk management and internal audit teams and external auditor during 2023.
+The audited financial results of the Group for the year ended 31 December 2023 have been reviewed by the Audit Committee.